sangychun/notebooks/linux/06_conda_environments.md

 ![Path Variable](assets/06-02_path_variable.png)
 *Image modified from:* [https://astrobiomike.github.io/bash/modifying_your_path](https://astrobiomike.github.io/bash/modifying_your_path)

 There are few things of interest to note in this example.
 First, he has two different versions of `Python` declared.
 Which version will be used by his Linux operating sytem?
-Second, what happens if he, for example, installs a new version of `MUMmer`?
-Would that require an updated version of `Python`?
+Second, what happens if he installs a new version of `MUMmer`?
+Would that require an updated version of `Python`, or maybe he would be required to updated several packages?
 What if he installs a software package that requires `Python` version **2+** and not **3+**?

 There are some potential solutions to this problem, one of which would be to have different versions of his `.bashrc` or `.profile`, and then use the `source` command in Linux to load the environment and `PATH` variable that he requires for each project.
+But that could lead to confusion and potentially many other problems including broken pipelines, or even worse a broken software environment.

-But what if there is an easier way?
+But what if there exists an easier, more efficient, and above all else, a safer way?

 ### **How?
 (Part 1)**